 This award is given to recognize the outstanding leadership by a Future Professional who has been actively involved with WHPE for 2 years (presenter, worker, and officer).
 Unless otherwise specified by the WHPE President in consultation with the Future Professional Advisor, it is given to the retiring VP of the Future Professional Division.This award will be presented during the general assembly.

 This award is presented to the outgoing executive committee, board of directors, committee and liaison members by the WHPE President recognition of service throughout the year.
-Likewise, BOD and Ex.
-C. members should receive a Board Pin at the President’s determination.
+Likewise, Board of Directors and Executive Committee members should receive a Board Pin at the President’s determination.

 This award is given an individual who demonstrate leadership in health or physical education at the national, regional, and/or state level.
 This individual will have:

 - Demonstrated service to the profession through publications, presentations, workshops, in-services, etc.

 - Demonstrate significant contributions to curriculum development, technology, innovation, staff development, program improvement, or resource development in physical education.